akashsharma-2002/IMAGE_MANIPULATION/README.md

 # Image_Manipulation

-## P1: The goal of the model is to generate a blurred image, a contour line image, and an image with canny edge detection.
+P1: The goal of the model is to generate a blurred image, a contour line image, and an image with canny edge detection.
-## This is done by taking an image as user input and the manipulation starts where the output is stored in the other directory named as
+This is done by taking an image as user input and the manipulation starts where the output is stored in the other directory named as "img_output".
-## mg_output.

 ### HOW TO RUN?